-Application has been made to the DFSA for the Shares to be admitted to the Official List of Securities of the DFSA and to NASDAQ Dubai for the Shares to be traded on NASDAQ Dubai under the symbol " REIT ".
+Application has been made to the DFSA for the Shares to be admitted to the Official List of Securities of the DFSA and to NASDAQ Dubai for the Shares to be traded on NASDAQ Dubai under the symbol "REIT".
 Prior to the Offer, there has not been any public market for the Shares.
 There will not be any conditional dealings in the Shares prior to the Admission.
 It is expected that the Admission will become effective on NASDAQ Dubai on the Admission Date.

-Trading, Payment and Settlement Trading of the Shares will take place through the NASDAC Dubai Trading Platform hosted by the Dubai Financial Marke ("DFM") X-Stream trading platform.
+Trading, Payment and Settlement

+Trading of the Shares will take place through the NASDAQ Dubai Trading Platform hosted by the Dubai Financial Market ("DFM") X-Stream trading platform.
 Shares will be held under national investor numbers ("NINs") assigned by the DFM either to the holders directly or under custodian NINs in an omnibus-like manner and the ownership of the Shares will be evidenced by the holdings under each such NIN.
 Payment for Shares subscribed for in connection with this Offer will be made in US Dollars.
 Subscribers for Shares will be required to make full payment for the Shares on the Closing Date and no Shares will be transferred partly paid.
 Clearing and settlement of trades on NASDAQ Dubai by brokers or custodians may be performed only through members of NASDAQ Dubai that are authorised clearing members (the "Clearing Members").
-Each Clearing Member must hold a securities account with the Centra Securities Depositary (the "CSD") operated by NASDAC Dubai and a cash account with a designated settlement bank for settlement purposes.
+Each Clearing Member must hold a securities account with the Central Securities Depositary (the "CSD") operated by NASDAQ Dubai and a cash account with a designated settlement bank for settlement purposes.
 Similarly, a custodian needs to hold a securities account with the CSD and a cash account with a settlement bank for settlement of trades.
 Settlement of Shares happens directly between sub-accounts under the NINs on which the Shares were traded.
 Settlement of Shares trading on NASDAQ Dubai is governed by the NASDAQ Dubai Business Rules.
-For further information, please refer to the " Clearing and Settlement " section of this Prospectus.
-Allocation and Over Subscription The allocation of Shares between prospective investors will be determined by the Joint Bookrunners in their absolute discretion, in consultation with the Fund and the Fund Manager Factors that may be taken into account when determining the allocations between prospective investors in the event o over-subscription may include participation in the marketing process for the Offer, holding behaviour in previous offerings holdings in similar companies, pre-funding of indication o interest and other factors that the Joint Bookrunners, in consultation with the Fund and the Fund Manager deem to be relevant.
-Sponsor SHUAA has been appointed by the Fund and the Fund Manager, for and on behalf of the Fund, as the Fund's listing sponsor in connection with the Admission and the Offer pursuant to the requirements of Chapter 7 of the Markets Rules General Information The security identification numbers of the Shares offered hereby are as follows: Shares ISIN: AEDFXA1XE5D7.
-Shares ISHN.
-ALDI AATALSD7.
+For further information, please refer to the "Clearing and Settlement" section of this Prospectus.

+Allocation and Over Subscription

+The allocation of Shares between prospective investors will be determined by the Joint Bookrunners in their absolute discretion, in consultation with the Fund and the Fund Manager.
+Factors that may be taken into account when determining the allocations between prospective investors in the event of over-subscription may include participation in the marketing process for the Offer, holding behaviour in previous offerings, holdings in similar companies, pre-funding of indication of interest and other factors that the Joint Bookrunners, in consultation with the Fund and the Fund Manager deem to be relevant.